Rusty Wallace: Penske Racing

 In 2003, Penske Racing switched to Dodge and appropriately, in 2004, Wallace won his 55th (and final) race on a short track: the 2004 spring Martinsville Speedway race.
 It was also the last win for the track under the ownership of the H. Clay Earles Trust; the death of Mary Weatherford (matriarch of the trust) forced the Trust to sell the track a month later.

 On August 30, 2004, Wallace announced that the 2005 NASCAR NEXTEL Cup season would be his last as a full-time driver.
-Although at the time the possibility remained that he may have continued to run a limited schedule after the 2005 season—as semi-retirees Bill Elliott and Terry Labonte also have done, Wallace's current broadcasting contract forbids him from doing so.
-Kurt Busch would replace Wallace in the number 2 Miller Lite-sponsored Dodge in 2006–2010.
+Although at the time the possibility remained that he may have continued to run a limited schedule after the 2005 season—as semi-retirees Bill Elliott and Terry Labonte also have done, Wallace's broadcasting contract at the time prevented him from doing so.
+Kurt Busch would replace Wallace in the No. 2 Miller Lite Dodge in 2006–2010.
 In 2011, Brad Keselowski began driving the number 2.

 In 2006, Wallace returned to his General Motors roots when he raced a Crawford-Pontiac sportscar, painted black and carrying the familiar stylized No. 2.
 The car was sponsored by Callaway Golf, in the Rolex 24 at Daytona, teamed with Danica Patrick and Allan McNish, In 2008, his Nationwide Series cars switched from Dodge to Chevrolet.

 Rusty Wallace finished his career with the 1989 Winston Cup Championship, 36 career poles, and 55 career wins.
 As of 2022, the 55 wins is 11th on NASCAR's all-time wins list.
-They include victories at Charlotte as well as the series' last three road courses (Riverside, Infineon and Watkins Glen), but none at Daytona, Darlington, Indianapolis or Talladega.
+They include victories at Charlotte as well as the series' last three road courses (Riverside, Infineon and Watkins Glen), but none at Daytona, Darlington, Indianapolis, or Talladega.
 He has the most short track wins in NASCAR history with 34, and therefore he is considered among the best short track drivers in NASCAR history.
 He retired after the 2005 season with a 14.4 career average finish.

 In 2014, Wallace ran at Daytona for testing before the 2014 Daytona 500 as part of a promotion for Miller Lite's 40th anniversary, marking the first time a NASCAR Hall of Famer has driven in a NASCAR test.
 When asked about the testing, Wallace stated, "It all started at Homestead.
 I was standing between the 48 (Jimmie Johnson) and 2 (Brad Keselowski) cars joking around and those guys were egging me on to get back in a car and when Brad got wind of it, he called me up two weeks later and was serious about it and Roger (Penske) was all for it.
 Everyone in the world has been on me to test.
-‘Why haven’t you been back in a car?’
+'Why haven't you been back in a car?'
 This here kind of got me."